GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Attack Framework Design

 \subsubsection{\textbf{Curvature Matching}}

+\textbf{Motivation} Gradient matching provides holistic information for the full unlearned graph recovery, however, it is not sufficient to extract more fine-grained recovery signals.
+The following illustrative example demonstrates how gradient matching leads to ambiguity in GU-FGRA and motivate the design of curvature matching.

-Through the preceding analysis, we identify the key limitation in standard gradient matching: solely relying on the gradient difference matching before and after graph unlearning can be ambiguous.
-As depicted in the illustrative example in Figure \ref{gradient_match_insufficient}, we simulate the unlearning effect (reflected in $\mathcal{L}_2$) by adding noises and slightly changing the polynomial coefficients of a convex loss function $\mathcal{L}_1$.
-As shown in Figure \ref{gradient_match_insufficient}.A, the gradients of $\mathcal{L}_1$ and $\mathcal{L}_2$ are almost identical and their small gradient difference is reflected in Figure \ref{gradient_match_insufficient}.B.
-However, we identify two distinct points (marked in blue and pink) that produce identical gradient differences, yet exhibit the substantially different curvatures of the loss landscape as shown in Figure \ref{gradient_match_insufficient}.C and D. To overcome this ambiguity and provide fine-grained signals for full unlearned graph recovery, we introduce a novel curvature matching module.
+As depicted in Figure \ref{gradient_match_insufficient}, we consider a convex loss function $\mathcal{L}_1$ and obtain $\mathcal{L}_2$ by adding noises and slightly changing the polynomial coefficients of $\mathcal{L}_1$ to simulate the effect of unlearning.
+As shown in Fig.\ref{gradient_match_insufficient}.A and B, the two losses induce nearly identical gradients and small gradient difference.
+However, we identify two distinct points (marked in blue and pink) that produce the identical gradient difference, yet exhibit the substantially different curvatures of the loss landscape as shown in Fig.\ref{gradient_match_insufficient}.C and D. This example highlights a fundamental limitation of gradient matching: multiple candidates can satisfy the same gradient difference constraint.
+In graph learning, this ambiguity is further amplified by the permutation invariance of GNNs, under which different graph structures can yield identical information propagation and gradients.
+Moreover, GU-FGRA aims to recover not only the removed node and its incident edges, but also the features of affected neighboring nodes.
+While gradient difference can reflect the removal of a node and local connectivity changes, they impose insufficient constraints to uniquely characterize neighboring node features.
+To overcome this ambiguity and provide fine-grained signals for full unlearned graph recovery, we next introduce a novel curvature matching module.